Euris14/klipper-control-python/README.md

 # TODO HTML:
-        Im a little familiar with HTML, so hopefully getting back into it is easy.
+        I am familiar with HTML, so hopefully getting back into it is easy.
 My main objective with HTML is to beable to create a website that is visually appealling and functional.
 I believe that the best way to make this 'GUI' work is to use webhooks, which allows the program to speak, to the server.